Heyneke Meyer: Head coach of South Africa

 In January 2012, Heyneke Meyer was named head coach of South Africa on a 4-year term until after the 2015 Rugby World Cup.
 His first match in charge was 1 of three tests against England during the South African tour.
 He won the first two tests 22–17 and 36–27 respectively, but drew the final test 14–all.
 He later led South Africa to third in the 2012 Rugby Championship, opening with a win at Newlands and a draw in Buenos Aires against newcomers.Argentina.
 South Africa pushed the Wallabies in Perth, but lost 26–19, before going down 21–11 to the All Blacks.
 Meyer gained revenge over Australia on 29 September, beating them 31–8 in Pretoria, though lost to New Zealand 32–16 in Johannesburg the following week.
-Their victory over Australia saw the Springboks climb to second if the IRB World Rankings for the first time since 2010.
+Their victory over Australia saw the Springboks climb to second in the IRB World Rankings for the first time since 2010.
 During the Springboks 2012 End-of-year tour, Meyer led South Africa to their first clean sweep since 2008, defeating Ireland 16–12, Scotland 21–10 and England 16–15.

 In 2013, South Africa claimed 6 consecutive victories, which included a first ever victory over Australia at Suncorp Stadium in Brisbane.
 Then on 5 October, Meyer led South Africa into the 2013 Rugby Championship decider against the All Blacks, though ultimately lost 38–27.
 South Africa later went on to record another clean sweep on their End-of-year tour, their first back to back clean sweeps since their 1996 and 1997 End-of-year tour clean sweeps.

 In 2014, having claimed a 2–0 test series victory over Wales, South Africa went on to beat the All Blacks for the first time since 2011, winning 27–25 at Ellis Park Stadium.
 Though because of their 24–23 loss to Australia in round 3, South Africa finished second for the second consecutive year.
 While on their 2014 end-of-year tour, South Africa lost 2 matches, Ireland 29–15 and Wales 12–6, the Welsh loss being their first since 1999.